Comparisons12 min read

 Is CyberGhost faster than IPVanish in 2026?

 In most benchmark testing, both are comparable on WireGuard — delivering 80–90%+ of base connection speeds on local servers.
-CyberGhost tends to edge ahead on long-distance connections (Europe to Asia, for example) because its larger server density allows for better routing paths.
-That said, your actual speeds depend heavily on your ISP, your base connection speed, and the server load at any given moment.
-Don't put too much stock in anyone's speed test numbers, including mine.
+CyberGhost tends to edge ahead on long-distance connections (Europe to Asia, for example) because its larger server density allows for better routing.
+That said, your actual speeds depend heavily on your ISP, your base connection speed, and how busy a server is at that moment.
+Don't put too much stock in anyone's speed test numbers.

 Does IPVanish keep logs in 2026?

-IPVanish claims a strict no-logs policy and rebuilt its infrastructure after the 2016 incident where it handed logs to US law enforcement.
-There's no independent audit confirming this as of early 2026, so you're essentially taking the company at its word.
-That's a meaningful difference compared to CyberGhost, which has been audited by Deloitte.
+IPVanish claims a strict no-logs policy and rebuilt its infrastructure after the 2016 incident.
+There's no independent audit confirming this as of early 2026, so you're taking the company at its word.
+That's a meaningful difference compared to CyberGhost, which has Deloitte's audit to back it up.

 Can CyberGhost unblock Netflix reliably?

-Yes, and this is genuinely one of CyberGhost's strongest selling points.
-Its dedicated streaming servers are actively maintained to stay ahead of Netflix's VPN-blocking efforts — Netflix US, UK, Germany, Japan, and several others are accessible via clearly labeled servers.
-No VPN can guarantee 100% uptime against Netflix's detection systems, but CyberGhost is consistently among the most reliable options available.
-In my experience, it fails far less often than most competitors.
+Yes, and this is genuinely one of CyberGhost's strongest points.
+Its dedicated streaming servers are actively maintained to outpace Netflix's VPN-blocking efforts — Netflix US, UK, Germany, Japan, and several others are accessible via clearly labeled servers.
+No VPN can guarantee 100% uptime against Netflix's detection, but CyberGhost is consistently among the most reliable.
+In my testing, it failed far less often than most competitors.

 Which VPN is better for torrenting — CyberGhost or IPVanish?

-Both support torrenting, but the approaches differ.
-CyberGhost uses dedicated P2P servers (including NoSpy servers for maximum privacy) — better if keeping your activity private is the priority.
-IPVanish allows torrenting across all servers and includes SOCKS5 proxy, which is useful if you want to route just your torrent client traffic without running everything through the full VPN tunnel.
-Using qBittorrent or Deluge with proxy support?
+Both support torrenting, but differently.
+CyberGhost uses dedicated P2P servers (including NoSpy servers for maximum privacy) — better if privacy is the priority.
+IPVanish allows torrenting across all servers and includes SOCKS5 proxy, which is useful if you want to route just your torrent client without running everything through the full VPN tunnel.
+Using qBittorrent with proxy support?
 IPVanish has the edge.
-Prioritizing privacy above all?
+Prioritizing privacy?
 Go CyberGhost.

 How many devices can I connect with each VPN?

 CyberGhost allows 7 simultaneous connections per account.
-IPVanish offers unlimited simultaneous connections with no cap and no workarounds needed.
-Short answer: if you have more than 7 devices, this decision basically makes itself.
+IPVanish offers unlimited simultaneous connections with no cap.
+If you have more than 7 devices, this decision basically makes itself.

 Is CyberGhost safe to use in 2026?

 Yes.
-CyberGhost uses AES-256 encryption, supports WireGuard and OpenVPN, has an independently audited no-logs policy, and operates under Romanian jurisdiction outside the major intelligence-sharing alliances.
-The Kape Technologies ownership is worth being aware of — they have a complicated history in the adware space, which is a legitimate concern — but the VPN product itself has maintained clean audits consistently.
-For the vast majority of users, it's a trustworthy choice.
+CyberGhost uses AES-256 encryption, supports WireGuard and OpenVPN, has an independently audited no-logs policy, and operates under Romanian jurisdiction outside major intelligence-sharing alliances.
+The Kape Technologies ownership is worth knowing — they have a complicated history in the adware space — but the VPN product itself has maintained clean audits.
+For most users, it's a trustworthy choice.